Gabrielle Tayac

 Gabrielle Tayac is a historian and curator at the Smithsonian National Museum of the American Indian.
-She is a member of the Piscataway Nation from southern Maryland.
-Tayac is active in matters of indigenous land and water rights as well as U.S. government treaty compliance.
+She is a member of the Piscataway Indian Nation, a state-recognized tribe in southern Maryland.
+Tayac is active in matters of Indigenous land and water rights as well as U.S. government treaty compliance.

 Early life and education

 Tayac was born in Greenwich Village, New York City.
 She received her BS in social work and American Indian studies from Cornell University in 1989 and her PhD in sociology from Harvard University in 1999.
 She is the niece of Piscataway Chief Billy Redwing Tayac.

 Professional life

 Tayac began her career at the National Museum of the American Indian as a research consultant in 1999.
 Previously, she had worked to develop a school curriculum that would present the complexity of native peoples and address contemporary issues such as intellectual property.
 Tayac helped develop the museum's education department, and her research assisted in shaping its educational role and framework.

 After the museum's inauguration in 2004, Tayac joined the full-time staff as a curator.
 She co-curated one of the museums inaugural permanent exhibits, "Our Lives: Contemporary Life and Identity."
 She was the sole curator of the exhibit "Return to a Native Place: Native Peoples of the Chesapeake Region", which opened in 2007.
 She also co-curated the traveling exhibit "IndiVisible: African-Native American Lives in the Americas".
 Her latest exhibit, "Native New York: Where Nations Rise", is scheduled to open in 2019.